-118 Bündnis Entwicklung Hilft; United Nations University - EHS, "WorldRiskReport 2015 - Focus: Food Security," 7.
+110 Bündnis Entwicklung Hilft; United Nations University - EHS, "WorldRiskReport 2015 - Focus: Food Security," 7.

-119 INDDEX Project, "Data4Diets: Building Blocks for Diet-Related Food Security Analysis" (Boston: Tufts University, 2018), 142-44.
+111 INDDEX Project, "Data4Diets: Building Blocks for Diet-Related Food Security Analysis" (Boston: Tufts University, 2018), 142-44.

-120 Food and Agriculture Organization of the United Nations, "Suite of Food Security Indicators," Food and Agriculture Organization of the United Nations, 2020.
+112 Food and Agriculture Organization of the United Nations, "Suite of Food Security Indicators," Food and Agriculture Organization of the United Nations, 2020.

-121 Food and Agriculture Organization of the United Nations.
+113 Food and Agriculture Organization of the United Nations.

-Other indicators that say something about the level of food security among a population are for instance the number of people undernourished (million) or the prevalence of severe food insecurity in the total population (percent) (annual value).
-However, the absolute number of people undernourished - which estimates the number of people at risk of undernourishment - says less about the general level of development and food security within a country.
-For example, the United States would have a relatively high number of undernourished people in comparison to, for instance, Ghana or Sudan, simply because the total population of the US is such a great number.
-Prevalence of undernourishment as a percentage of the total population takes account of differences in population sizes.
-122 Although the latter would be an adequate indicator to evaluate the degree of food access and food security among a population, data availability is best for Prevalence of undernourishment.
+the United States would have a relatively high number of undernourished people in comparison to, for instance, Ghana or Sudan, simply because the total population of the US is such a great number.
+Prevalence of undernourishment as a percentage of the total population takes account of differences in population sizes.114 Although the latter would be an adequate indicator to evaluate the degree of food access and food security among a population, data availability is best for Prevalence of undernourishment.

-Limitations: The Prevalence of undernourishment indicator considers dietary energy intake and therefore by itself is not a sufficient indicator of average levels of nutrient adequacy or dietary quality within a country which could also be indicative of the capacity of the food system to absorb climate-related shocks.123 To provide a more comprehensive assessment of food security within a country, we also include an assessment of the supply side of food by including the indicator Average dietary energy supply adequacy (percent) (3-year average).
+Limitations: The Prevalence of undernourishment indicator considers dietary energy intake and therefore by itself is not a sufficient indicator of average levels of nutrient adequacy or dietary quality within a country which could also be indicative of the capacity of the food system to absorb climate-related shocks.115 To provide a more comprehensive assessment of food security within a country, we also include an assessment of the supply side of food by including the indicator Average dietary energy supply adequacy (percent) (3-year average).